cdy3870/UAV_ML/README.md

 3. Using already parsed data (approach 2), doing this step instead of 2 will lead to the results from the experiments

+The file 'parsed_data.txt' contains the mapping of flight ids to their dataframes of data.
+This data is then binned using the desired sampling method and produces X and y data for the model.

+### Experiments

-4. Generating results from parsed data
+1. Generating results from parsed data

 Parse files are pickled since it takes quite long.
 Doing so prevents repeating the process many times during the experiments.
 Once you have the parsings you can run the bash script provided reproduce the results from the experiments.